 The Company's management is responsible for preparing the Company's financial statements and implementing its internal accounting controls.
-Deloitte & Touche LLP, the Company's independent public accountants, are responsible for expressing an opinion on the conformity of the Company's audited financial statements with generally accepted accounting principles.
-In carrying out its responsibility to oversee these processes, the Audit Committee has reviewed the audited financial statements in the Company's Annual Report for the year ended December 31, 2004 and discussed these financial statements with management and Deloitte & Touche LLP.
+Deloitte & Touche LLP, the Company's independent public accountants, is responsible for expressing an opinion on the conformity of the Company's audited financial statements with accounting principles generally accepted in the United States of America.
+In carrying out its responsibility to oversee these processes, the Audit Committee has reviewed the audited financial statements in the Company's Annual Report for the year ended December 31, 2005 and discussed these financial statements with management and Deloitte & Touche LLP.
 The Audit Committee's discussions with management and Deloitte & Touche LLP included a review of the quality of the accounting principles used to prepare the Company's financial statements.
 The Audit Committee also discussed with Deloitte & Touche LLP such other matters as are required to be discussed with the Company's independent auditors under generally accepted auditing standards, including Statement on Auditing Standards No. 61.